+Cone Peak is a rocky tower in the Sierra Nevada mountains just east of I-80 near the California/Nevada state line.
+Many travelers see this rock tower while driving east or west on I-80, but few ever actually visit.
 Cone Peak does not have much prominence, only about 86’ in fact.
-But that does not take away from its dramatic beauty and contrast with the surrounding landscape, made up mostly of forest and brush, and an endless series of plateaus that make up the northern Carson Range.
+But it merits its own page as a prominent landmark seen by many thousands of travelers each day.
+Cone Peak has dramatic beauty and contrasts with the surrounding landscape, made up mostly of forest and brush, and an endless series of plateaus that make up the northern Carson Range.

 Cone Peak offers a great day hike that allows for a nice walk through the woods, with pretty views en route, capped by a fun rock scramble with varying degrees of difficulty - from Class 2 to Class 3.
 There are no summits that can serve as doubles on this hike.
 Cone Peak is the only real destination.
 The nearest summits in view are the Verdi Ridge area, with Verdi Peak 8,444' and Ladybug Peak 8380' just to the west; and the desert-like Peavine Peak 8266' to the northeast.
 Typically this area is best hiked in fall before first snowfall.
 It is far better to hike here when it is dry, which is why October/November is probably the best time.
 We hiked on January 2nd, 2012 in 60 degree+ weather in what has followed perhaps the driest December on record in this region.
 Normally these roads are covered in snow at this time.